-Housing affordability for each income category was determined using the Housing Affordability Calculator provided on the State HCD website (https://www.hcd.ca.gov/community-development/annualprogress-reports.shtml).
 According to State HCD, a housing expense is generally considered affordable when less than 30 percent of a household's gross income is used for housing.
 In addition to rent or mortgage payments, housing expense can include property taxes, private mortgage insurance, homeowner's insurance, maintenance, and utilities.
-In Alameda County in 2021, a moderate income for a household of four was calculated to be \$150,700 per year (120% of the area median income of \$125,600).
-Thirty percent of the gross monthly income for a household of four earning \$150,700 would be \$3,768.
+In Alameda County in 2022, a moderate income for a household of four was calculated to be \$171,350 per year (120 percent of the area median income of \$142,800).
+Thirty percent of the gross monthly income for a household of four earning \$171,350 would be \$4,284.
 Thirty percent of the gross monthly income for a low-income household of four earning \$109,600 per year would be \$2,740.
-The following table contains the 2021 income limits for Alameda County calculated by the Department of Housing and Urban Development (HUD).